Generic Name: omacetaxine (Subcutaneous route)

 Proper Use of Synribo

-A doctor or other trained health professional will give you this medicine.
-This medicine is given as a shot under your skin.
+A nurse or other trained health professional will give you this medicine.
+This medicine is given as a shot under your skin, usually in the stomach (abdomen) or thigh.

 This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.